Some call it: In-Vehicle Experience of the Future. I call it Helga. Say ‘Hello’ to Helga, my car’s AI.

 1. After decades invested in research, multiple companies and research institutions can provide speech recognition by recording voice, analyzing the audio data, and transcribing it to text, using language models.
 The more focused the usage and the language model (on a domain or specific accent), the higher the accuracy.

 2. Next step is understanding the text.
-Again – decades of research resulting in a wealth of available NLP (Natural Language Processing) technologies that can decipher human language, analyze it, and respond in a meaningful way according to preset rules.
-Apple’s Siri and Google’s Now are both based on above technologies.
+A wealth of available NLP (Natural Language Processing) technologies can decipher human language, analyze it, and respond in a meaningful way according to rules learned from vast corpus of training data.
+Apple’s Siri and Google’s Now are both based on these technologies.

 3. A computer generated voice can be routed to the car’s speakers.
 Cars had the ability to ‘talk’ some limited sentences such as ‘Lights are on!’, in some models since the 1990’s, but I suspect that might have been a recording.
 That’s not the same as generating the audio output on the fly.